lchabin/heart/readme.txt

 TRYING some tests
 ======================================
-Example out of TESTING mode (heart.hex compile without the define TESTING)
+Example out of TESTING mode (nominal, heart.hex as on github)

 it is 1:20pm on thursday 15 march 2018